gaumarjos/RoadPerceptionSemanticSegmentation/README.md

 [![Video result on Cityscapes video](imgs/video_cityscapes.png)](https://youtu.be/rJrD12u4lSI)

-And here is the result on video from completely different environment.
+And here is the result on a video from completely different environment.
-This is highway driving scenario in California.
+This is a highway driving scenario in California.
-Also the network on full sized video which is much larger resolution than it was trained on.
-Does not work as well
+It is also a full sized video with much larger resolution than the images we trained our network on.
+We see that it does not work as well as previous example.
-The processing time on this is 1.2 seconds/frame, i.e. much larger.
+The processing time on this is 1.2 seconds/frame, i.e. much slower.

 [![Video result on random video video](imgs/video_highway.png)](https://youtu.be/FAZlIhES7_M)